Professor of English

 I have expanded my work on travel to about 45 American writers, artists, and sculptors who traveled to or lived in Italy, primarily Venice, with a focus on their secular appropriation of religious concepts.

 I spent some time in 2017 at the Vittore Branca Center, a residential center sponsored by the Fondazione Giorgio Cini (an educational/cultural institution based on the island of San Giorgio Maggiore), working in the Nuova Manica Lunga, a library with extensive material on art history, on the culture of Venice, on music, on theatre, and on literature.
+I have also presented conference papers on the topic of the influence of Italian culture on American literature, one in Venice.
+My latest article on this research interest appeared in the fall of 2021.

 Mark Twain's Travel Literature: The Odyssey of a Mind.
 Jefferson, North Carolina: McFarland Press (2008).